 “I actually don’t eat processed foods.”
-You hear it fly out of your mouth at a cocktail party or first date, and just as it does, you realize you have NO idea what it means.
-Even if you haven’t said it out loud, surely you’ve heard the phrase, and in an effort to “gett healthier” in some way, internally deemed them unsuitable for consumption.
-But what are they, and are processed foods as bad as they’ve been billed?
+You hear it fly out of your mouth at a cocktail party or a first date, and as soon as it does, you realize you have no idea what it actually means.
+Even if you haven’t said it out loud, surely you’ve heard the phrase, and in an effort to “get healthier” in some way, internally deemed them unsuitable for consumption.
+But what are processed foods and are they as harmful as they’ve been billed?
 Should you just simply avoid them altogether?
+And is that even possible?
 The answer is nuanced, but mostly…not so much.

 “Processed foods” implies an enormously large umbrella, and encapsulates any food that has been changed in some way prior to sale, cooking, and consumption.
 The International Food Information Council identifies processing food as “any deliberate change in a food that occurs before it’s available for us to eat…as simple as freezing or drying food to preserve nutrients and freshness, or as complex as formulating a frozen meal with the right balance of nutrients and ingredients.”

 An acute diet with an emphasis on unprocessed foods.

 This can be complicated to navigate since there a thousand and one ways to modify foods, from the drastic to the basic; ancient techniques, like drying and fermenting, to more modern genetic and chemical modifications.
 Foods are also modified for all sorts of reasons, from improving taste and visual appearance to extending shelf life, but also some other unexpected reasons you might not associate with processing, and which are actually good for you.